ReactiveCircus/docker-android-images/README.md

 ### Scheduled release

-The `android-emulator-<api-level>` images are automatically re-built and pushed **weekly** to package the latest stable version of the `emulator` SDK component which is updated frequently with improvements and bug fixes.
+All images are automatically re-built and pushed **weekly** to package the latest stable version of the SDK components.